 Illinois.
 Veterans must provide to the Department, at one of the Department's 5 regional offices, verification of their service.
 The Department shall establish what constitutes suitable verification of service for the purpose of issuing resident veterans hunting

 licenses at a reduced fee.
+The fee for a hunting license to hunt all species shall be $1 for residents over 75 years of age.
 Nonresidents shall be charged $57 for a hunting license.

 Nonresidents may be issued a nonresident hunting license for a

 period not to exceed 10 consecutive days' hunting in the State and shall

 be charged a fee of $35.